 Six Reasons to earn your Master's in Exercise Physiology

 - Amplify your knowledge.
 You've already earned a Bachelor of Science in Exercise Physiology, Athletic Training, or another Exercise Science degree.
 This is your passion and field of interest.
-Take your degree and sharpen your knowledge about the human body, how exercise can improve fitness, athletic performance, and conduct academic research to prepare you to teach about your passion.
+Take your degree and sharpen your knowledge about the human body, and how exercise can improve fitness, and athletic performance, and conduct academic research to prepare you to teach about your passion.

 - Specialize your path.
 Advancing your career path with a master's degree from Ohio University in Exercise Physiology allows you to select from three different tracks.

-- Clinical - Is designed to prepare students to work as researchers in the field, or as preventive and rehabilitative specialists (as certified by the American College of Sports Medicine).
+- Clinical - Is designed to prepare students to work as researchers in the field or as preventive and rehabilitative specialists (as certified by the American College of Sports Medicine).
 You'll receive advanced clinical experiences, practicum and classroom experiences, and internship placement opportunities.

 - Human Performance - uniquely prepares you for the professional workforce as a competitive human performance practitioner.
 Interactions with athletes and coaches will allow you to gain an understanding of the day-to-day operations in the field as well as network with professionals who are connected to the industry.

 - Make an impact in your field.
 What can you do with a master's in Exercise Physiology?
-Each Exercise Physiology track offers unique experiences including clinical experiences, in the field internship opportunities with athletes and coaches, or access to state of the art research facilities and equipment.
+Each Exercise Physiology track offers unique experiences including clinical experiences, in-the-field internship opportunities with athletes and coaches, or access to state-of-the-art research facilities and equipment.